 In 2008 Chris published his much-praised study of the problem of suffering in evolution, The Groaning of Creation (Westminster John Knox Press).
 He has given papers and workshops on this topic in Australia, New Zealand, the USA, and Denmark, as well as Oxford, Cambridge, Durham and Edinburgh.

 He has also given poetry readings in a wide range of places including King’s College, London, Sarum College, the Little Gidding Community and the Edinburgh Fringe.
 He toured the US and Canada in 2001 and 2006, and has read at New York University in 2007 and 2010.
+In 2015 he was much involved in the commemoration of the 50th anniversary of the death of TS Eliot.
+In 2016 he gave a workshop on the sestina at Columbia University, and also the Gowland Lecture, reflecting on the interaction of poetry with science and theology.
 He was awarded a Hawthornden Fellowship in 1999, and his sonnet ‘Patmos’ was nominated for a Pushcart Prize in 2002.

 A Love and its Sounding: Explorations of T.S.Eliot (University of Salzburg, 1997)

 [a verse biography of the poet, with three critical essays]